 During totality, it is safe to look at the sun without eye protection, but it’s important to look for signals that totality has begun/ended.
 Look for Bailey’s Beads (small beads of bright white light from the sun’s corona) or the “Diamond Ring” effect (a bright flash of light), both of which can occur right at the moment totality begins and ends.

-Even looking at the sun with 99% coverage (such as what will be visible in Buenos Aires) can cause permanent eye damage.
+Even looking at the sun with 95% coverage (such as what will be visible in Windhoek, Namibia at the end of the eclipse) can cause permanent eye damage.

 If you need solar eclipse glasses, Amazon has a good selection.
 Look for those which are ISO approved to ensure you’ll get the proper eye protection: